-This succulent wreath hints of the warmer weather to come after a long winter!
+This summer wreath hints of the warmer weather to come after a long winter!

-Tuck some green moss in around the succulents and in some of the empty mini flower pots.
+Tuck some green sphagnum moss in around the succulents and in some of the empty mini flower pots.
 I find the dollar store generally carries a the small terra cotta pots.

 A flower pot wreath can grace your front door or a garden wall and will be equally beautiful in either location!
 This succulent wreath project may take a little bit of time, but will surely be something you will be proud of!

-A wreath like this can be made with real plants, but will take quite a bit of tending to in order to keep them alive.
+A wreath like this can be made with real plants, but will take quite a bit of tending with proper care in order to keep them alive.
 I found for my own version, the way to go was with the faux succulents.
 I am still happy with the end result.
 The whole wreath will be quite heavy so be aware you will need a strong hanger to display it on a wall or door.

 If you liked this wreath but want an idea for a different “spin” on it, take a look at this Terra Cotta Spring Wreath by Rachel over at The Ponds Farmhouse!
 It is the same…BUT different!
 Rachel used pretty flowers instead of succulents in her wreath.